-Massasoit STEM Research Interns
+STEM Research Interns are the Buzz on Campus

 April 11, 2019 – Massasoit’s STEM (Science, Technology, Engineering, and Mathematics) program hosted its 5th annual STEMposium yesterday to showcase several student-led research projects, which explored the correlation between native pollinator activity (bees) and land-use practices.
 Follow the link at the bottom of this post to download the full research abstracts.